-Warwickshire Admissions (Local Authority) will require, on behalf of the School, evidence of the applicant's home address.
-They will write at the beginning of December 2016 to all parents who have listed the school as a preference, requesting copies of two documents to confirm the home address.
-Parents/carers will have fifteen working days to provide proof of the home address.
+Warwickshire Admissions (Local Authority) will require on behalf of the School evidence of the applicant's home address.
+They will write at the beginning of December 2020 to all parents who have listed the School as a preference, requesting copies of two documents to confirm the home address.
+Parents/Carers will have fifteen working days to provide proof of the home address.
 The application will be considered as late if appropriate proof is not provided within fifteen working days.
 The evidence required is as follows:

-- Council Tax letter or statement for the current financial year this must be supplied if you are the council taxpayer; or - Current Housing Benefit letter; or - Utility bill, bank statement, or car insurance documents dated within the last six months.
+- Council Tax letter or statement for the current financial year this must be supplied if you are the council taxpayer; or - Housing Benefit letter dated within the last twelve months; or - Utility bill, bank statement dated within the last six months or - Car insurance certificate and policy renewal letter dated within the last twelve months.